vihangp/gym-gridworlds/README.rst

 Here the reward is 1 on all transition except those into region that is cliff.
-Stepping into this region incurs a reward of "r", where r is less than the return accumulated if the agent goes through all the states and sends the agent instantly back to the start.
+Stepping into this region incurs a reward of "r", where r is less than the return accumulated if the agent goes through all the states.
+Also, reaching the cliff, ends the episode.